mullak99/PotionConverter/README.md

 - tipped_arrow_head.png

 ## Notes
-- The current version generates additional files that are usused by Bedrock.
 - The colours may be slightly different from Java.
 This seems to be due to slight differences with the floating-point rounding.